 I have six kids.

-I wanted six kids from the time I was 11 years old and got the Sunshine Family for Christmas.
-I was happily playing in my room and decided I loved these dolls so much I would save them for my kids.
+From the time I was eleven and got the Sunshine Family for Christmas I wanted six kids.
+I was happily playing in my purple bedroom and decided I loved these dolls so much I’d save them for my kids.
 Then I decided I was so happy in my family with five siblings, I would have six kids, just like my parents.

 Years later, when I gave birth to our sixth child, I knew my life was complete.
 My childhood dream came true.
 My husband and I were happily blessed with a full house and full hearts.

-What I didn’t know was how unhappy my decision would make other people.
+What I didn’t know was how my decision would affect other people.
 Strangers dared to make comments about our large family.
 Some would even dare blame world overpopulation issues on me.
 I didn’t accuse them of lowering the IQ average of the world, I just politely smiled.

 I wish I would have had this sweatshirt then, it might have stopped me from having to answer the same question over and over every time I went out in public.
 (Click on graphic to take you to the site where you can buy this shirt!)